civictechdc/civictechdc-website/_projects/eavs.md

 image_alt_text: Voting precinct data table
 github_link: https://github.com/civictechdc/eavs_clc
 slack_channel: eavs_clc
+description: Use the data from the biennial Election Administration and Voting Survey (EAVS) to identify trends and outliers related to voter registration, voter roll maintenance, mail ballots, provisional ballots, voter turnout, and other aspects of how elections are run in states and counties across the U.S.
 ---

 Use the data from the biennial Election Administration and Voting Survey (EAVS) to identify trends and outliers related to voter registration, voter roll maintenance, mail ballots, provisional ballots, voter turnout, and other aspects of how elections are run in states and counties across the U.S.